sheffler/mcp-server-lims/README.md

 1. the prepared samples in a collection of output tubes
 2. data about each of the samples and how it was prepared

 In our simulated preparation step, each sample is processed to attach a genetic tag ("actg", "acac", etc.) to the samples in the tube and the tag attached to each sample is noted in the output data.
+(There is no way to know ahead of time which tag is attached to which sample.)
 There is also a note about whether this step was performed successfully or not in the "status" field, which may be "passed" or "failed".

 The prepared samples are then ready to be processed in the "analyzer" instrument.
 The output samples from the first instrument are loaded into the second instrument and the known data about each of the samples is sent to the analyzer instrument.